 You can have your appointment on your smartphone, tablet or computer in the comfort of your own home, or even at work.

 Join the thousands of people who get expert medical advice, right here every day.
 Our UK GPs can treat a full range of issues - deal with yours today.

 Panic disorders are highly common, affecting hundreds of thousands of people in the UK.

 Feelings of panic are a natural response to an alarming situation.
 Everyone feels a sense of panic sometimes, but when this feeling becomes particularly intense, occurs frequently or is accompanied by physical symptoms - this could be a sign of a panic disorder.

 If you’re experiencing constant feelings of panic or have had panic attacks, it’s recommended that you speak to a GP as soon as possible.

-It’s common for people with panic disorders to feel stressed, anxious and panicky frequently and they may also experience panic attacks - where these feelings become so strong, they produce physical symptoms that incapacitate the sufferer.
+It’s common for people with panic disorders to feel stressed, anxious and panicky frequently and they may also experience panic attacks.

 Panic disorders are usually treated with either psychological therapy, medication or a combination of both.